shinvou/Wallmart/README.md

 Wallmart is a jailbreak extension for iOS that allows the user to automatically change the wallpaper when he locks the device or triggers an activator action.

 ### How do I Wallmart?
 Just install the tweak and set the photo album name in Preferences.app.
-Depends on activator.

 ### How do I get?
 Compile it for yourself or use the .deb included.